LedgerHQ/app-ethereum/README.md

 # Plugins

 This app support external plugins.
 More info in [doc/ethapp_plugin.asc](https://github.com/LedgerHQ/app-ethereum/blob/master/doc/ethapp_plugins.asc).
-If you wish to have a look at an existing plugin, feel free to check out the [ParaSwap plugin](https://github.com/LedgerHQ/app-plugin-paraswap).
+If you wish to have a look at an existing plugin, feel free to check out the [Boilerplate plugin](https://github.com/LedgerHQ/app-plugin-boilerplate).

 # Testing